dns-vsm/embeddings/README.md

 #### Analogical reasoning

-One of the most beatiful thing about word embeddings (in particular those embeddings that were trained using pedictive shallow neural network models) is analogical reasoning.
+One of the most beautiful thing about word embeddings (in particular those embeddings that were trained using pedictive shallow neural network models) is analogical reasoning.

 Analogical reasoning with word embeddings allows to apply simple arithmetic operations with the vector representations of words and find complex relationships between them.